Brett-Tanner/Journal/2024/Aug_24.md

 ### LMS

 - Notifications
-  - Manually send notifications to subsets of people
+  - [] Views
+    - [] Popover
-    - [] Policy & tests
+      - [] Add turbo response for update
-    - [] Controller & views
+      - [] Add turbo response for destroy
+  - [] When there are new (relevant) support messages
+  - [] To parents when a child's test result becomes available
+    - Will need to check if they have a parent (where associated)
   - [] When lessons haven't been updated in 2 years
     - In a scheduled job
     - Runs monthly
     - Sends notification if not updated in 20 months
     - Might need a separate column for when it's updated by a user, otherwise regenerating guides resets it
-  - [] When there are new (relevant) support messages
-  - [] To parents when a child's test result becomes available
+- [] Update built queries for lessons to use the ? syntax, not string interpolation
 - [] Style student/report/test pages
 - [] Add organisation ID to kids
   - [] Form and strong params too